Fine Arts Funding Board

 - Design Associates

 - Graduate Arts Forum

 Emergency funding can be requested of the FAFB by any member organization and/or by an individual student affiliated with a member organization.
 Requests are often granted to support projects and situations that are novel, could not have been included in an organization’s budget due to timing, that reflect honorably on the institution, and/or warrant special consideration because of merit.
-Examples of previous support include funding to send the ECU Chamber Singers to win an international competition and hotel support for four actors invited to a national audition.
+Examples of previous support include funding to send the ECU Chamber Singers to an international competition (that they won) and hotel support for actors invited to a national audition.

 To submit a proposal, contact advisor Michael Crane (firstname.lastname@example.org or 252-328-5386).

 Review this document and follow the instructions therein:

 Once a member organization allocates funds in support of a project (extends permission), the project leader should send an email to email@example.com explaining the desired transaction.
 FAFB funds are primarily used to make restricted purchases, pay guest artist honoraria and support elements of student travel.